Archetypes#

 This Archetype is driven by the desire to solve problems, understand abstract concepts or break established rules.
 It usually specializes in magic wielding and learning about complex topics.

 - Sages are wise individuals driven by self-discipline and a desire to help or mentor others.
-They focus on inner growth and learning how to stay firm in tough situations.
+They focus on inner growth and learning to stay firm in tough situations.

-When building a new character, players must choose and combine two Archetypes out of the four available.
+When building a new character, players must first choose and combine two Archetypes out of the four available.

 Example#

-- Julius Caesar, a charismatic leader, could exemplify the combination of champion and icon.
+They embody the combination of champion and icon.

-- Marcus Aurelius, a stoic philosopher, could exemplify the combination of champion and sage.
+They embody the combination of champion and sage.

 Drives#